isaOrdaz/hw7/src/writeup/WriteUp.md

     how a similar solution that uses a HashSet/HashMap instead would be different and why using a Trie might make the solution better.<pre>
 **TODO**: Answer this question
 </pre><br>
+    To solve this with a TrieMap you would move through each row and col in the puzzle, using recursive backtracking to add all possible words to the Map then remove the last one.